If you are coping with your feelings of grief, following a death or loss after something significant has ended, counselling for bereavement helps.

 Bereavement counselling offers you a space just to ‘be’ … nothing is asked of you, there are no demands made of you, you can use the time to talk about any aspect of what is going on for you whether that is related to your loss or something else entirely.
 A bereavement often causes other emotions and concerns to surface, ‘the reason for being’, ‘self-confidence’, ‘your own mortality’ … bereavement counselling offers you a safe, confidential, non-judgemental space that is just for you.

-To find a bereavement counsellor to help with your grief and loss take a look at the profiles of our Central London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.
+To find a bereavement counsellor to help with your grief and loss take a look at the profiles of the London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.